 SSH is one of the main key services in Linux/Unix based systems.
 SSH represents Secure Socket Shell.
-SSH protocol is used to access the remote server/system with an encrypted method of login by using a default TCP/IP port 22 or a custom based port number.
-This service is mainly used by System and Network Administrator to execute commands and manage servers/systems.
-We can also say SSH is the replacement of Telnet, rlogin, and rsh which is completely insecure protocols to connect the system across the network.
+SSH protocol is used to access the remote server/system with an encrypted method of login using the default TCP/IP port 22 or a custom based port number.
+This service is mainly used by System and Network Administrators to execute commands and manage servers/systems.
+We can also say SSH is a replacement for Telnet, rlogin, and rsh which is a completely insecure protocol to connect the system across the network.

-This guide assumes that you have already some servers at a remote location which is running on Linux (CentOS / RHEL), it could be either a Web server or Mail Server or DNS Server.
-Our goal is to access the remote server using ‘ssh’ command.
+This guide assumes that you already have some servers at a remote location which is running on Linux (CentOS / RHEL), it could be either a Web server or Mail Server or DNS Server.
+Our goal is to access the remote server using the 'ssh' command.

 MY Lab: